TheRenegadeCoder/sample-programs-website/docs/projects/hello-world/d/index.md/index.md

 online D compiler.

 Alternatively, we can download our own D compiler from the official website.
-Then, we’ll want to get a copy of Hello World in D. After that, we can simply run the following:
+Then, we'll want to get a copy of Hello World in D. After that, we can simply run the following:

 ```shell
 rdmd hello-world.d
 ```

-And, that’s it!
+And, that's it!
 The string “Hello, World!” should appear in the console.